emhill/117-S15/src/morea/05.flow/wod3.md

 ## sum.py

-Create a program that calculates the sum of a series of 5 real (i.e., decimal) numbers entered by the user.
+Create a program that calculates the sum of a series of 5 real (i.e., decimal) numbers entered by the user using a loop.
 Make sure you ask (i.e., prompt) the user to enter each number (the user will hit enter after each number).

 ## is_even.py